Dartrisen/sdf-xarray/docs/animation.rst

 ~~~~~~~~~~~~~

 Opening a 3D simulation as a multi-file dataset and plotting it will
-automatically return a `xarray.plot.hist`, this however might not be
+return a `xarray.plot.hist`.
+However, this may not be
 desirable.
 We can plot a 3D simulation along a certain plane in the
 same way a 2D simulation can be plotted along a line.